GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 (518-434-5045) [Room 254M, City Hall, Albany, NY 12207] [Located at the corner of State and Eagle Streets, diagonally across from the State Capitol building] Hours: M-F 9-5.

 The Albany Bureau of Vital Statistics has BIRTH and DEATH records for the city of Albany for 1870 to the present.
-They hold no marriage records.
-City of Albany marriage records for 1870 - 1953 are stored at the Albany Co.
+They hold no genealogical marriage records.
+City of Albany marriage records for 1870 - 1957 are stored at the Albany Co.
 Hall of Records.
-The Albany City Clerk's Office keeps the marriage records for 1954 to the present (these can only be obtained by a very close relative).
+The Albany City Clerk's Office keeps the marriage records for 1958 to the present (these can only be obtained by a very close relative).

-Albany's birth, death and marriage records for Sep 1870-1913 are not available from the NYS Dept. of Health and are not indexed at the NYS Archives.
+Albany's birth and death records for Sep 1870-1913 are not available from the NYS Dept. of Health and are not indexed at the NYS Archives (nor are Albany's marriage records for 1870-1907).
 After you give the Albany Bureau of Vital Statistics a full name (you should include spelling variations for best results) and an approximate date, or a reasonable range of dates, they look up the birth or death on a microfilm index.
 But from 1870 to about 1910, there is only a surname and page number recorded.
 So then they have to go to another microfilm, put it on a printer-reader and look at every entry for that surname until they find the person you are researching.
 These microfilms are not available to the public.
 A copy costs $22.
 A failed search costs the same.

 You can no longer get a copy of the original record.
 You get a typed transcription.
 The Bureau is trying to get a State grant to microfilm the originals so they can avoid the errors which come with interpretations of old handwriting.